Pain: How it Works & Management

 Pain can either be acute (less than three months, usually sudden onset and can be caused by soft tissue damage) or chronic (sustained for greater than three months).

 Often, once pain begins to become chronic, pain experience can be changed both physically and psycho-socially, and even if the initial cause of the pain is gone (ie a soft tissue trauma, which generally heals in the 3-6 month trauma), pain can still be experienced.
 If you’ve experienced a soft tissue injury and are still experiencing high pain levels after 3 months, chances are you have developed an over-protective nervous system.
 The nociceptive system acts like an alarm, and when activated, it sends messages to the brain for action, and once the action is taken, the alarm is designed to calm back down.
 If you’re still struggling with pain, the alarm system has not fully calmed down yet, and remains extra sensitive.
-Understanding this, and working towards retraining the mind and body (ie the nervous system), can, over time, calm the alarm system.
+Understanding this, and working towards retraining the mind and body (ie the nervous system), can over time calm the alarm system.

 How do I know if my system is being over protective?